Today, I discuss the ways to grow as an individual.

 - What personal faults would I want to overcome?
 Why?

-For example, if you want to become an artist but got promoted at your job, then you need to cut back on your art and focus on advancement.
+For example, if you want to become an artist but get promoted at your job, you need to cut back on your art and focus on advancement.
 Or quit your job and become an artist.
 Or find a way to balance the two.
 However, you can’t blindly march forward by doing what you’ve always done.

 3. Determine if you’ve abandoned the essentials

-Another example: if you’re always broke because of poor financial decisions, then you’ll lack the funds to invest in your skill growth.
+Another example: if you’re always broke because of poor financial decisions, you’ll lack the funds to invest in your skill growth.
 Furthermore, you’ll stress about money, and such stress will distract you.